IBM-Bluemix-Docs/third-party/service-ga.md

 # Publicly releasing your service
 {: #public-releasing}

-Are you ready to go live?
-Have you tested your limited visibility service?
-If so, it's time to prepare for GA.
-Service providers must record a video, demonstrating that your finished service meets all requirements.
-You submit to IBM through email.
-Your demo is reviewed by IBM before final publish approval can be granted.
+After you test your third-party service, you're ready to make it publicly available in the {{site.data.keyword.Bluemix}} catalog.
+Record a video to demonstrate that your service meets all requirements, and submit the video to {{site.data.keyword.IBM_notm}} through email.
+Your demo is reviewed by {{site.data.keyword.IBM_notm}} before final publish approval can be granted.
 Recordings are reviewed every Tuesday with a decision or feedback returned the following Thursday, so be sure to plan enough time to prepare for you go-live date.

-This step assumes you're approved to deliver an integrated billing service.
-If you didn't complete the initial registration and approval in the Provider Workbench, see the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started).
+This step assumes you're approved to deliver your service by completing complete the initial registration and approval in the Provider Workbench, see the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started).
 {: tip}

 ## Before you begin